Jump To Section

 What’s the Difference Between Eggs Over Easy and Sunny-Side Up?

-2 Ways to Make Over Easy Eggs
+2 Ways to Make Eggs Over-Easy

-Cooking eggs can be wondrously complex, but unless you’re whipping up a fluffy meringue or a fussy multi-step hollandaise, there’s no need to overthink it.
+Cooking eggs can be wondrously complex, but unless you’re whipping up a fluffy meringue or a multi-step hollandaise, there’s no need to overthink it.
 Just don’t take your eyes off them and a fried egg will treat you right.

 - Microwave.
-Making over easy eggs in the microwave is really more of a sunny-side up egg, since you won’t get the signature seal without a pan surface: preheat a microwave-safe plate and melt a little butter over the surface.
+Making over-easy eggs in the microwave is really more of a sunny-side-up egg since you won’t get the signature seal without a pan surface.
+Preheat a microwave-safe plate and melt a little butter over the surface.
 Crack an egg onto the plate, then return to the microwave and cook for about 45 seconds, until whites are set.

 How to Flip an Over Easy Egg Without Breaking the Yolk

-To flip an over easy egg, gently slide a spatula under the fried side of the egg and lift from the pan’s surface.
+To flip an over-easy egg, gently slide a spatula under the fried side of the egg and lift from the pan’s surface.
 Tip the spatula slowly (but also swiftly—don’t hesitate!) until the uncooked corner touches the pan, then lay the egg yolk-side down.
 Once the seal forms, it will be easy to slide the spatula under again without breaking the yolk.

-4 Ways to Serve Eggs Over Easy
+4 Ways to Serve Eggs Over-Easy

 - In a breakfast spread with slices of toast, strips of bacon or sausage, and home fries to soak up the last bits of yolk.